digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-33.md

 * Derivatives: Need to be added in abstract API.
 Kenneth and Casper will do this, hopefully this week.
 * Variable Step: Need to be added to maestro2.
 Plan that frederik (Feb.
 15) will do this
 * FMI3?

+#### INTO-CPS Application
+* New release process is in place.
+Kristoffer is now doing those.
+* We have a plan of releases/milestones for 2021.
+* Release candiate 4.0.2 is ready for testing https://github.com/INTO-CPS-Association/into-cps-application/releases/tag/v4.0.2-rc
+* Tested the release with Max Rose DSE scripts.
+We are free from Python 2.
+* Mac version signing is broken due.
+Working on a fix.
+* Met with Claudio about the Tutorials and System Engineering course TAing.

+#### INTO-CPS-Association.github.io
+* Upgraded release process.
+* Started releasing 1.0.7
+* Updated some broken links.
+* New release is stuck with broken RT-Tester links.
+* Modelio links need to be updated, but we have the new ones already.

+#### DSE Scripts
+* @maxsrose is now the maintainer/owner of https://github.com/INTO-CPS-Association/dse_scripts
+* DSE runs with Python 3 now
+* Progress on Genetic Algorithm to be integrated in the app and maybe in a new tutorial
+* Will move from fetching releases inside the repo folder to a release tag fetching soon

+#### Overture
+* Planing to have new release soon.
+* Auto-update will not work for new releases after March due to bintray service end.
+Checking the impact of this issue.

 #### Sub-project X